The Intelligent Enterprise decision layer

 Why this beachhead

 Decisions are high-frequency, high-stakes, and currently manual or spreadsheet-driven.
 SEC Reg BI creates an immediate, non-negotiable auditability requirement.
-Every advisor needs a defensible, documented rationale — and none of the current tools produce one.
+Every advisor needs a defensible, documented rationale for every recommendation — and none of the current tools produce one.
+The compliance cost of getting it wrong is personal liability, not just operational friction.

 PE / VC